 The role of carer touches many.
 Today we know that:

-- 23% of University of Leeds staff have declared they have a caring responsibility with 15% of staff preferring not to say and 21% declaring as unknown*
+- 24% of University of Leeds staff have declared they have a caring responsibility*

-- talking to line managers who play a vital role in supporting working carers through open communication, understanding and flexibility;
+- Line managers, who play a vital role in supporting working carers through open communication, understanding and flexibility;

 - Occupational Health